dianaconnolly44/dianaconnolly.me/about.md

 <div class="small-12 medium-7 columns">
     <div class="bio">
         <p>
             Hi!
-My name is Diana Connolly, and I am a California girl who's found herself in the lively 'Steel City' of Pittsburgh, PA
+My name is Diana Connolly, and I'm an artist and student living in the lively 'Steel City' of Pittsburgh, PA.
         </p>

         <p>